Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-4">The vpath directive and project organization</a>

 ## <a name="index-4">Questions</a>
+## <a name="index-4">General tips</a>
+- Group up common stuff: variables with variables, rules with rules.
+Mixing it up might turn your makefile confusing.
+- Comment your makefile and delimit different sections.
+If your Makefile is out of this world, you should comment it.
+Its good for you and the others.
+- Want to silent commands, but not all of them?
+Write a '@' before each command to silent it.
+- You can append strings to variables by using the '+=' operator
+- As I said before, Makefiles have a wide use case range.
+You can create rules to avoid writing repeating and large commands, like valgrind.
+- Compiling a Makefile with another Makefile?
+Don't use make directly.
+Instead use $(MAKE), which expands to the same value.
+Might seem pointless, but some flags might depend on in.
+The $(MAKE) variables tells the Makefile we are calling another Makefile.
+- Using the '\' operator at the end of the line forces the Makefile to consider the next line as a continuation of the first.
+Essentially a one line only.
+- Avoid repetition.
+Use functions when you can

 - In this Makefile, what does the $(SRCS:.c=.o) do?